Frequently Asked Questions (FAQ)

 The General Assembly of Pennsylvania enacted a statute (Senate Bill 539) in 1990 "requiring institutions of higher education to evaluate their faculties for fluency in the English language; providing for certifications as to that fluency; imposing penalties; and conferring powers and duties upon the State Board of Education."
 The act includes "every member of an institution of higher education, other than visiting faculty but including graduate teaching assistants, who teaches one or more undergraduate credit courses at a campus of that institution within this Commonwealth except: 1] such courses that are designed to be taught predominately in a foreign language; 2] student participatory and activity courses such as clinics, studios, seminars and laboratories; 3] special arrangement courses such as individualized instruction and independent study courses; and 4] continuing education courses."
 The act requires each institution of higher education to file annual reports with the Pennsylvania Department of Education showing compliance.
 The Secretary of Education may impose penalties for each course taught by an uncertified faculty member.

 Initially, you must speak to your department chairperson, who can certify you immediately if you can produce evidence of a rating of Superior on an ACTFL Oral Proficiency Interview or a score of 27 or higher on the Speaking component of the iBT TOEFL.
-The evidence you need are official score results.
+The evidence you need is official score results.
 If you have not received sufficient scores on any of these measures, or have not taken any of these tests, you will need to contact the ELP for information on in-house testing.

 Most students will take the SPEAK as an initial measure of language proficiency.
 The SPEAK is an institutional version of the Test of Spoken English (TSE).
 It evaluates English speaking proficiency in four areas: coherence/organization, audience awareness, linguistic accuracy and functional competence.
 The test takes 20-30 minutes to administer in the language laboratory.
 Your responses to test questions are recorded and later judged by a team of trained raters.

 Candidates may also need to take the Interactive Performance Test (IPT), which is designed to evaluate the fluency and intelligibility of English spoken by nonnative instructors in a simulated university classroom setting.
 In this test, you prepare and give a ten-minute lecture on a topic specific to your field of study before a class of mock students who are trained raters and will listen and ask questions during your lesson.
 After the lecture, you will be asked to sit for a five-minute meeting with one of the "students"; much like a meeting during office hours.
 The performance is video recorded for later review and evaluation.
+Students may not take the IPT without first taking the SPEAK test.

 If you receive a SPEAK score above 55 out of a possible 60, you will be certified as fluent in English.
 However, if you don't reach that score but receive a score of 45 or above, you have the option of taking the Interactive Performance Test in the same testing period.
 The IPT is rated Pass/Fail based on a holistic rubric.
 If you pass this test, then you will be certified.